 Choose frozen fruits and veggies when you can

 Frozen fruits and veggies provide you with the necessary nutrition, and you can get non-seasonal produce for cheaper.
 These can be used in smoothies, oatmeal and baked goods.

 Buy store brand packaged goods when you need to

-Sometimes they’re just as good as the name brand options.
+Sometimes they’re just as good as the name-brand options.
+There are also great frozen food options.
 Comparing the ingredient list and nutrition labels can help you choose what’s best.

 These are a few strategies to help you start living a healthy lifestyle.
 As you start to see how much more energy you have (or even the pounds come off), you’ll be motivated to find more.